wiwintjoa/POC/README.md

 # POC

-this is sample project to implement limitation to hit API end point.
+this is sample project to research some module that will use in project. first one is using Throttle to limit api endpoint hit.